pactsafe/pactsafe-android-sdk/README.md

 ## PSClickWrapActivity

-The easiest way of getting started with using the PactSafe clickwrap is by utilizing our `PSClickWrapActivity` class to dynamically load your contracts into a Layout.
+The easiest way of getting started with using the PactSafe clickwrap is by utilizing `PSClickWrapActivity` class to dynamically load your contracts into a Layout.
 The `PSClickWrapActivity` class extends AppCompatActivity, which allows you to easily customize and format the clickwrap as needed.

 ```kotlin
 class YourActivity: PSClickWrapActivity() {}
 ```

 ### Starting a Clickwrap activity
-There are two types of clickwraps available from the SDK:
+There are three types of clickwraps available from the SDK:
 1. Checkbox Acceptance
 2. Alert Modal Acceptance
+3. Checkbox Within Existing View

-`PSClickWrapActivity` provides and easy way to create either.
+`PSClickWrapActivity` provides and easy way to create either of the first two.
 `PSClickWrapActivity.create()` accepts, along with `Context` and `Class<T>`, `ClickWrapType`.
 Choose from `CHECKBOX` or `ALERT`.

 You may start an activity like so: